PlumObsidian/askchadwick.github.io/source/about/index.md

 **Mr Bog** however, is a Local Government Officer of a certain vintage.
-Finding keeping up with a plethora of new legislation a challenging task and being a mentor to newer practitioners, he put together **Ask Chadwick** as a repository of possibly useful links and guides to Environmental Health in the U.K.
+Finding keeping up with a plethora of new legislation a challenging task and being a mentor to newer practitioners, he put together **Ask Chadwick** as a repository of possibly useful links and guides to Environmental Health Housing Law in the U.K.

 As this is largely experimental and presently a one man operation, he would request only that you THINK FOR YOURSELF and cross check things you read.